 VA loans are available to eligible active-duty service members, reservists, members of the National Guard, veterans and surviving spouses receiving dependency and indemnity compensation.

-There are a couple of major benefits to VA loans.
-To begin with, there’s no down payment requirement.
-Also, you can qualify with a higher DTI on a VA loan then you can on any other major loan program out there.
-On a fixed-rate loan DTIs as high as 60% qualify at Rocket Mortgage®.
+VA loans offer qualified borrowers a couple of major benefits, including no down payment requirement.
+Also, you can qualify with a higher DTI on a VA loan than you can on any other major loan program.
+On a fixed-rate mortgage, DTIs as high as 60% qualify at Rocket Mortgage.

-Finally, as with FHA loans, there are possibilities for manual underwriting that might help some qualify.
+Finally, as with FHA loans, VA loans allow for some possibilities for manual underwriting that might help some qualify.

-Although you need a credit score of at least 620 in order to qualify, the major advantage of a conventional loan as opposed to an FHA loan is that as a first-time home buyer, you can qualify for a down payment as low as 3%.
-It’s 3.5% on FHA.
+Although you need a credit score of at least 620 in order to qualify, the major advantage of a conventional loan is that as a first-time home buyer, you can qualify for a down payment as low as 3% of the purchase price, compared to 3.5% on an FHA loan.

-Also, you avoid the lifetime mortgage insurance that comes with making the minimum down payment on an FHA loan.
-The mortgage insurance on conventional loans generally can come off once you reach 20% equity.
+Also, you avoid the lifetime mortgage insurance that comes with an FHA loan.
+The mortgage insurance on conventional loans can generally come off once you reach 20% equity.